ravnsborg/lw_wiki/README.md

     ```

 ## Code Style with Pint "automatic"
 Another option is to have Pint run automatically on code commits.
+If Pint fails, then the commit process will not proceed.

 Run the following commands.

     mkdir -p .git/hooks
     touch .git/hooks/pre-commit